-Apply for our postgraduate courses using the University's postgraduate applications online form.
-The University's postgraduate admissions service will advise you on the application process such as English Language requirements if applicable, submission of references and transcripts etc.
+You can apply for our postgraduate courses using the University's postgraduate applications online form.
+The University's Postgraduate Admissions Team will advise you on the application process such as English Language requirements if applicable, submission of references and transcripts etc.

 MASc in Global Sustainable Development

-If you apply for our MASc in Global Sustainable Development, we ask that you submit an additional document outlining your motivations and suitability for the programme.
-Please see the 'How to apply' drop-down on our MASc course page for information regarding the Statement of Interest.
+If you would like to apply for our taught degree, the MASc in Global Sustainable Development, we will ask you to submit an additional document outlining your motivations and suitability for the programme.
+Please see the 'Entry requirements' sub-heading on our course page for information regarding the Statement of Interest.
 You will also need to nominate one academic referee as part of your application.

 MPhil/PhD in Global Sustainable Development

-If you apply for our research degree (MPhil/PhD), you'll be asked to provide an outline of your chosen research topic.
-This should be 500-1000 words and include the following:
+If you would like to apply for our research degree, the MPhil/PhD in Global Sustainable Development, you will be asked to provide an outline of your chosen research topic.
+This should be 500-1,000 words and include the following:

 - What area of research you intend to undertake and why (with reference to the most important relevant bibliography).

 - How you propose to conduct the research.